ronakupadhyaya/Horizons-week-03/day1/wikipedia/README.md

 1. Compare day-over-day traffic to detect top 10 pages and languages that have the largest absolute gain and loss in traffic.

+## Phase 3

+1. Upload results of analysis to a Google Spreadsheet using Spreadsheets API

 ## Data files

 TODO describe format